Luchanaaaaa/Fatigue-Detection-System/README.md

 ## Introduction

-The Fatigue Detection System is designed to monitor the user's alertness by analyzing their eye aspect ratio (EAR) through a webcam.
+The Fatigue Detection System is designed to monitor the user's alertness by analyzing their eye aspect ratio (EAR)  and mouth aspect ratio (MAR) through a webcam.
 It provides visual and audible alerts when signs of fatigue are detected, thereby reducing the risk of accidents caused by drowsiness.

 ## Features

 - Real-time eye tracking to detect fatigue
 - Visual indicators showing the user's alertness status
 - Audible alarms to alert the user
-- Easy to use interface designed with PyQt5

 ## Requirements